amient/goconnect/README.md

 - it builds linear pipelines for similar to Kafka Connect so it's goal is data connectivity not general data processing
 - it is more general than Kafka Connect and can build file-for-a-file pipelines
-- ~but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs~
+- but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs
-- like Beam, it has internal concept of parallelism and coders ~however here everything is statically typed~
+- like Beam, it has internal concept of parallelism and coders
+- additionally it features vertical and horizontal parallelism out-of-the-box
-- it scales similarly to Kafka Connect by simply running mulitple instances of the same adapter
+- it scales similarly to Kafka Connect by simply running mulitple identical instances
 - it guarantees at-least-once processing and is capable of exactly-once with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not
 - it has a concept of EventTime built in to the basic concept